Let's be real, hyperpigmentation isn't something that goes away overnight.

 All of these can lead to this type of hyperpigmentation, which is extremely common and sometimes difficult to remove altogether.
 You should also note that this type of dark spots might not subside once the hormone imbalance is normalized.

 Post-Inflammatory Hyperpigmentation (PIH)

 This is when pigment is deposited as a result of surface irritation, inflammation or scarring of your face.
 Common triggers of this type include:

 - Shaving-related ingrown hairs.

-This is mostly common in darker skin tones but can affect men and women of all sin tones.
+This is most common in darker skin tones but can affect men and women of all skin tones.
 Luckily, this hyperpigmentation can be brightened for a more even complexion.

 Tips for fading dark spots

 Now that you’ve been introduced to the different types of dark spots that may appear on your face, it is time to figure out what remedy will work best for you.
 It is also important to note that it is natural for your face to show more marks and spots as you age.
 Just think of them as battle scars.

 This was already mentioned before, but it is so important that it deserves to be mentioned again and again.
 You should wear a daily SPF of at least 20 on a daily basis.
 This will not only help in the reduction of dark spots, but it will help prevent the creation of new ones.

 When you go to the beach or anywhere with a lot of sun exposure, you should reapply at least every two hours to ensure the UV rays do not have their way with your face.